guardian/csnx/libs/@guardian/identity-auth/README.md

  * @param renewGracePeriod - The time in seconds before the access token expires to renew the token, defaults to 60 seconds
  * @param maxClockSkew - The maximum time drift in seconds between the client and server, defaults to 300 seconds (5 minutes), based on the default maximum tolerance of the Kerberos protocol
  * @param idCookieSessionRefresh - If switched on (set to `true`, ), will refresh the okta session and identity cookie (GU_U), if required (once every 30 days), by redirecting the user to `profile`'s `/signin/refresh` endpoint.
 Should be based on the id-cookie-refresh (idCookieRefresh) switch if being supplied by theguardian.com, defaults to `false`
+ * @param oauthTimeout - The time in milliseconds to wait for the OAuth2 authorization code flow to complete, defaults to 30 seconds (30000 milliseconds)
  */
 const config: IdentityAuthOptions = {
 	issuer: 'https://profile.theguardian.com/oauth2/SERVER_ID',